LAAC-LSCP/solomon-analysis/README.md

 datalad get annotations
 ```

-Then navigate to the solomon-analysis/scripts and launch vc.py like this:
+Then navigate to the solomon-analysis and launch vc.py like this:

-`python vc.py $DATA`
+`python scripts/vc.py $DATA`

 where $DATA is the absolute path to your local copy of the solomon-data